María Juliana Ruiz

 María Juliana Ruiz Sandoval (born 25 May 1978) is a Colombian lawyer who served as First Lady of Colombia from 2018 to 2022 as the wife of President Iván Duque.
-Ruiz is the fourth youngest first lady in history after Ana Milena Muñoz de Gaviria, wife of César Gaviria.

 Biography

 Early years

 Ruiz was born in Bogotá in 1978, to Luis Fernando Ruiz and Gloria Sandoval.
 She did her basic studies at the Marymount School and later entered the Pontifical Xavierian University, where she studied law.
 After finishing her undergraduate studies, she moved to Paris to study at the Institut Catholique.
 She later moved to Washington, D.C., where she obtained a Master of Laws with an emphasis on International Business at the Washington College of Law of American University.

 Career

 Living in Washington, Ruiz managed to become professionally involved with the Organization of American States, where she worked for more than a decade initially in various capacities and later under the guidance of the Secretary General and the Assistant Secretary General, leading projects and commissions of the organization.

 After her experience in the United States, she returned to her native country to join the Shaio Clinic, where she served as Secretary General until she became the nation's First Lady in 2018, when her husband Iván Duque Márquez was elected President of Colombia, succeeding Juan Manuel Santos.
 From her position, Ruiz has led various social projects, most notably the Great Alliance for Nutrition, an initiative that seeks to mitigate the impact of child malnutrition in the country.